Skip to main content

 Three parallel isobars are separated by 50 km each.

 Figure \(\PageIndex{2}\): A simplified surface weather map shows three horizontal isobars separated by 50 km from each other.
-The 1008 mb pressure isobar is situated to the north, the 1012 mb isobar is located in the middle, while the 1016 mb isobar is located to the south of the map.
+The 1008 mb pressure isobar is to the north, the 1012 mb isobar is in the middle, and the 1016 mb isobar is to the south.
 Point A lies on the 1012 mb isobar, Point B lies to the south of the 1016 mb isobar, while Point C lies to the north of the 1008 mb isobar.
 (CC BY 4.0Alicia Mullens)

 1. Returning to the simplified weather map in Figure \(\PageIndex{2}\), assuming we’re in the Northern Hemisphere and North is at the top, West is on the left, and East is on the right.
 As the air particle accelerates, the Coriolis force would turn the wind: